MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/sitelink-ad-extension.md

             // Each Url is delimited by a semicolon (;) in the Bulk file "http://mobile.contoso.com/womenshoesale"
         },
+        // 'Tracking Template' column header in the Bulk file TrackingUrlTemplate = null,
+        // 'Custom Parameter' column header in the Bulk file UrlCustomParameters = new CustomParameters
+        {
+            // Each custom parameter is delimited by a semicolon (;) in the Bulk file Parameters = new[] {
+                new CustomParameter(){
+                    Key = "promoCode",
+                    Value = "PROMO1"
+                },
+                new CustomParameter(){
+                    Key = "season",
+                    Value = "summer"
+                },
+            }
+        },

         // 'Ad Schedule' column header in the Bulk file Scheduling = new Schedule
         {